-For generations, the LDS Church has promoted the inspiring story of Joseph Smith translating ancient text while diligently scrutinizing a stack of gold plates before him.
-Many faithful Mormons are surprised to learn that nearly every eyewitness and direct participant refutes that narrative.
+For generations, the LDS Church has promoted the inspiring story of Joseph Smith translating ancient text while diligently scrutinizing a stack of ancient golden plates before him.
+Many faithful members are surprised to learn that nearly every eyewitness and direct participant refutes that narrative.

 The LDS Gospel Topics Essay on the translation process declares that revelation comes “in a variety of ways,” including dreams or visions.
-The Church suggests that Joseph grew into his translator role, enabling the use of his treasure seeking stones for the translation of holy scripture, for “convenience” sake, while carefully avoiding the awkward fact that he never relied upon the plates themselves.
+The essay suggests that Joseph grew into his translator role, enabling the use of his treasure seeking stones for the translation of holy scripture for convenience while carefully avoiding the fact that he never relied upon the plates themselves.

-Joseph the Seer, published on LDS.org in 2015, contains the Church’s first officially published image of Smith’s rock, despite it having been in its possession throughout its denials.
-Joseph used that very same rock to seek buried treasure for a fee, immediately prior to bringing forth the Book of Mormon.
+Joseph the Seer, published on LDS.org in 2015, contains the Church’s first officially published image of Smith’s rock.
+Joseph used that very same rock to seek buried treasure for a fee immediately prior to bringing forth the Book of Mormon.
 The Church acknowledges that years after the fact, “Joseph Smith and his associates began using the biblical term “Urim and Thummim” to refer to any stones used to receive divine revelations, including…the single seer stone.”
 Thus, Joseph’s treasure seeking rock, the very same one used for the entire translation, becomes officially interchangeable with Urim and Thummim.

 While a select few did hear Joseph refer to magical items, nobody ever saw a breastplate, spectacles, or ancient interpreter stones.
 First-hand participants consistently reported seeing Joseph bury his face in his hat while telling the story.
-The golden plates were never present in the room during translation, much less on the table as described in Church sponsored art.
+The golden plates were never present in the room during translation, much less on the table as depicted in Church-sponsored art.

-Archaeology was experiencing a renaissance of sorts in the early 1800s – think Indiana Jones.
+Archaeology was a new and exciting field in the early-1800s.
 All things Egyptian intrigued the distant public with tales of discovery.
-Hugh Nibley ironically quipped, “The air of mystery and romance that has always surrounded things Egyptian has never failed to attract swarms of crackpots, cultists, half-baked scholars, self-certified experts, and out-and-out charlatans.”
-(Collected Works Of Hugh Nibley, Vol. 18: An Approach To The Book Of Abraham)
+Hugh Nibley ironically quipped, “The air of mystery and romance that has always surrounded things Egyptian has never failed to attract swarms of crackpots, cultists, half-baked scholars, self-certified experts, and out-and-out charlatans” (Collected Works Of Hugh Nibley, vol 18: An Approach To The Book Of Abraham).

-It seems fitting in this context, that Joseph Smith claimed that the golden plates were inscribed with an heretofore unknown Reformed Egyptian language.
-Not a single artifact or document containing such a language has ever been located – not in the Old World, nor the New.
+It seems fitting in this context, that Joseph Smith claimed that the golden plates were inscribed with a heretofore unknown Reformed Egyptian language.
+No artifact or document containing such a language has ever been located in the Old World nor the New.

 PLATES NEVER USED

-This inspiring image of Joseph openly studying the golden plates represents the story most Mormons grew up with.
+This inspiring image of Joseph openly studying the golden plates represents the story most members of the Church grew up with.
 Upon further examination, it becomes apparent that the traditional narrative involving spectacles, interpreters, bows, breastplate, Urim & Thummim and curtains deserves greater scrutiny to obtain a full understanding of who said what, when.
-In fact, nearly every first-hand witness described the process as Joseph burying his face in his hat, peeping into his favorite treasure digging rock, while telling a story.
+In fact, nearly every first-hand witness described the process as Joseph burying his face in his hat and peeping into an allegedly enchanted stone while telling a story.

-While the statements of the earliest first-hand participants remain relatively consistent, the narrative gets confusing as new terminology, such as Urim & Thummim, became intertwined years, even decades after the fact.
+While the statements of the earliest first-hand participants remain relatively consistent, the narrative gets confusing as new terminology, such as Urim & Thummim, became intertwined years after the fact.
 Most evidence supporting the traditional translation narrative comes from second-hand sources or third-party quotes from an interviewing publication, rather than contemporary statements from the small group of original participants.

-After Martin Harris lost the 116 pages in June 1829, an angel supposedly took the breastplate and interpreters – instruments nobody every actually saw.
+After Martin Harris lost the 116 pages in June 1829, an angel reportedly took the breastplate and interpreters.
 Upon starting over, Smith relied exclusively on the rock in his hat method for the entirety of the Book of Mormon we know today.

 - Dan Vogel provides a thorough examination of the confusing translation period in Joseph Smith’s Magic Spectacles.

 Martin Harris, who served as Joseph’s scribe for a time, and became one of the Three Witnesses before financed the entire printing cost of the Book of Mormon, said “I will now give you a description of the manner in which the Book of Mormon was translated.
 Joseph Smith would put the seer stone into a hat, and put his face in the hat, drawing it closely around his face to exclude the light; and in the darkness the spiritual light would shine.”
 Martin Harris reported that Joseph regularly sat behind a curtain or sheet, and would sometimes sit in different room or upstairs.
-Other times there was nothing between anyone as Joseph stared into his hat.
-(Journal of History, vol. 8, 1910, p.
-299-300)
+Other times there was nothing between anyone as Joseph stared into his hat (Journal of History, 1910, vol 8, 299-300).

 Emma Smith, direct participant and onetime scribe, confirms that Joseph’s seer stone was used for the entire book we know today.
-“Now the first my <husband> [Joseph Smith] translated, [the Book] was translated by the use of the Urim, and Thummim, and that was the part that Martin Harris lost, after that he used a small stone, not exactly, black, but was rather a dark color.”
-(Emma Smith Bidamon to Emma S. Pilgrim, 27 March 1870; see also Dan Vogel, Early Mormon Documents 1:532)
+“Now the first my <husband> [Joseph Smith] translated, [the Book] was translated by the use of the Urim, and Thummim, and that was the part that Martin Harris lost, after that he used a small stone, not exactly, black, but was rather a dark color” (Emma Smith Bidamon to Emma S. Pilgrim, 27 March 1870; see also Early Mormon Documents 1:532).

 “David Whitmer was repeatedly reported to have said that after the loss of the 116 pages, the Lord took both the plates and the Urim and Thummim from the Prophet, never to be returned… In their stead, David Whitmer maintained, the Prophet used an oval-shaped, chocolate-colored seer stone slightly larger than an egg.

-Nobody ever actually saw a breastplate, spectacles or interpreters; they only heard Joseph speak of them.
+Nobody ever viewed the breastplate, spectacles or interpreters; they only heard Joseph speak of them.
 The spectacles were not part of Smith’s story to his family in 1823 and entered the narrative only after Samuel Lawrence, a treasure digging associate, suggested them in 1825.

 Today, members are far more likely to hear church leaders refer to inspiration rather than translation.
 A prime example includes, Why Joseph Smith’s Dictation of the Book of Mormon is Simply Jaw Dropping, featured in the November 2018 issue of LDS Living.
 The church is subtly attempting to change the narrative for future generations.
 For many faithful members who have spent their lives defending Joseph’s translation of actual plates, this represents a significant turnabout.